dbernhard-0x7CD/dphpc/README.md

 # TODO
 * banshee build script?
 * File where we store the benchmark results (to plot later in the report)

+# DONE
+* should we do it for all datatypes (uint8, uint16, float32, ...)?
+    * for `float` for now
 * ask if we need to accept n dimensional input
-* should we do it for all datatypes (uint8, uint16, float32, ...)?

-# DONE
+    * Answer: Use vectors where possible
 * Build for the simulator using a compile flag?
     * use `-DCLUSTER_SIM=1` when calling `cmake ..` or simply use the alias `build_cluster`
 * Have a command to output assembly